ninglixu/Awesome-PointCloudRegistration/README.md

 - [GMMReg]Robust point set registration using gaussian mixture models.
 TPAMI 2011.
 - A scale stretch method based on ICP for 3D data registration.
 2009
 - [KC] A correlation-based approach to robust point set registration."
 ECCV 2004.
+- [Hiearchical ICP] A multi-resolution ICP with heuristic closest point search for fast and robust 3D registration of range images.
+2003
 - The normal distributions transform: A new approach to laser scan matching.
 IROS 2003
 - ICP registration using invariant features.
 TPAMI 2002.
 - Multi-scale EM-ICP: A Fast and Robust Approach for Surface Registration.
 ECCV 2002.